GringoElPepito/ESGI-Obsidian/Smartbin text.md

 - The industrial model is a custom-built version designed specifically for waste treatment centers.
 We tailor its creation to the size of the center, and the types and quantities of waste processed.
 # Location

+Our factory is currently located in Taiwan.
+We have a warehouse in Portugal and our head office is located in France near Paris.
+Products are shipped directly from the Taiwan factory to our warehouse before being delivered to our customers.

 # Market

+The market in which we operate is one in which there are currently no major players.
+Intelligent waste recycling has not yet been democratized, which represents a great opportunity.

 # Table of sales